Paul Wolfowitz: Ambassador to the Republic of Indonesia

-From 1986 to 1989, during the military-backed government of President Suharto, Wolfowitz was the US Ambassador to the Republic of Indonesia.
+From 1986 to 1989, during the military-backed government of President Suharto, Wolfowitz was the US ambassador to the Republic of Indonesia.

 According to Peter J. Boyer, Wolfowitz's appointment to Indonesia was not an immediately obvious match.
 He was a Jew representing America in the largest Muslim republic in the world, an advocate of democracy in Suharto's dictatorship.
-But Wolfowitz's tenure as Ambassador was a notable success, largely owing to the fact that, in essence, he went native.
+But Wolfowitz's tenure as Ambassador was a notable success, largely because, in essence, he went native.
 With tutoring help from his driver, he learned the language, and hurled himself into the culture.
 He attended academic seminars, climbed volcanoes, and toured the neighborhoods of Jakarta.

-Sipress and Nakashima report that "Wolfowitz's colleagues and friends, both Indonesian and American" pointed to the "U.S. envoy's quiet pursuit of political and economic reforms in Indonesia."
+Sipress and Nakashima reported that "Wolfowitz's colleagues and friends, both Indonesian and American" pointed to the "U.S. envoy's quiet pursuit of political and economic reforms in Indonesia."
 Dewi Fortuna Anwar, a foreign policy adviser to B. J. Habibie, Suharto's successor as head of state (1998–99), stated "that Wolfowitz was a competent and popular envoy."
 But "he never intervened to push human rights or stand up to corruption."

-Officials involved in the AID program during Wolfowitz's tenure told The Washington Post that he "took a keen personal interest in development, including health care, agriculture and private sector expansion" and that "Wolfowitz canceled food assistance to the Indonesian government out of concern that Suharto's family, which had an ownership interest in the country's only flour mill, was indirectly benefiting."
+Officials involved in the USAID program during Wolfowitz's tenure told The Washington Post that he "took a keen personal interest in development, including health care, agriculture and private sector expansion" and that "Wolfowitz canceled food assistance to the Indonesian government out of concern that Suharto's family, which had an ownership interest in the country's only flour mill, was indirectly benefiting."

 In "The Tragedy of Suharto", published in May 1998, in The Wall Street Journal, Wolfowitz states:

 Although it is fashionable to blame all of Asia's present problems on corruption and the failure of Asian values, it is at bottom a case of a bubble bursting, of too many imprudent lenders chasing too many incautious borrowers.
 But the greed of Mr. Suharto's children ensured that their father would take the lion's share of the blame for Indonesia's financial collapse.
 The Suharto children's favored position became a major obstacle to the measures needed to restore economic confidence.
 Worst of all, they ensured that the economic crisis would be a political crisis as well.
 That he allowed this, and that he amassed such wealth himself, is all the more mysterious since he lived a relatively modest life.

 After the 2002 Bali bombing, on October 18, 2002, then Deputy Secretary of Defense Wolfowitz observed that "the reason the terrorists are successful in Indonesia is because the Suharto regime fell and the methods that were used to suppress them are gone."